 The ESE shall be made based on examinations for each course conducted by Controller of Examinations as per the common norms under the CCSS.
+Duration of ESE will be of 3 hours for both theory and practical courses except Minor Project and Major Project.
 The question paper for ESE for Theory Examinations shall contain three sections.
 The Question paper should contain minimum 3 questions from each unit and shouldn't contain more than 5 questions from the same unit..
 The distribution of the no of questions and marks are given in the following table.

 Part Marks Number of questions to be answered Number of questions in the question paper Type of questions (Level - Bloom's Taxonomy)

-А 15 5 6 Remembering Understanding
+A 15 5 6 1 Remembering 2 Understanding

 В 15 3 5 6. creating

 С 30 3 5 3.
-Applying 4.
-Analysing 5.
+Applying4.
+Analysing5.
 Evaluating

 Total 60 11 16